 Giving it back

-As an addition to Black Friday and Cyber Monday, there’s one more day which is perhaps more worthy of a mention.
+As an addition to Black Friday and Cyber Monday, there’s one more day that is perhaps more worthy of a mention.
 Welcome to the new kid on the block, Giving Tuesday.

 This latest addition to the stable of days with names promotes exactly what it says – giving.

-This is the official day when many charities use the frantic and often ugly scenes induced by mass consumerism to their advantage and lean on the conscience of the public, appealing to their better, more caring side and to give generously to charities and institutions.
+This is the official day when many charities use the frantic and often ugly scenes induced by mass consumerism to their advantage and lean on the conscience of the public, appealing to their better, more caring side and giving generously to charities and institutions.

 It’s highly unlikely (but there’s always hope) that Giving Tuesday will ever financially outperform its tougher siblings, Black Friday and Cyber Monday, but it offers us a good chance to reflect on the fact that holidays aren’t just about shopping and consumerism, they’re about family, friends and the communities which surround us.

 with the most user-friendly CRM on the market.Start Free 14-Day Trial

 Painless setup, no credit card required